A BMW may show the key symbol on the instrument cluster, PARK light stays on and the engine won't start if the key is not being recognized.

 - Select YES.
 The status should change to Resetting TPM.

-- After a short drive Status should change to TPM Active.
+- After a short drive, the Status should change to TPM Active.

 Because of various transportation acts, a TPM system is mandatory for all new cars sold in the United States after September 2007.
 So, all BMW cars from 2008 have a TPM system installed from the factory, regardless of the model and equipment level.